-Low-cost carriers are growing, threatening the major carriers and making major carrier profitability a more difficult task.
-Brand names like Southwest, JetBlue, Ryanair, WestJet, and easyJet are growing and gaining ground against their larger competitors.
+Low-cost carriers are growing, threatening the major carriers and making legacy carrier profitability a more difficult task.
+Brand names like Southwest, JetBlue, AirTran, WestJet, and easyJet are growing and gaining ground against their larger competitors.
 They are also making a profit.
 They are being joined by new low-cost carriers in all parts of the world.
+Ryan Air and Spirit Airlines seem to be vying for the "ultra-low-fare" category.
+After eliminating reclining seats, window blinds, seat rest covers, and seat pockets, Ryan Air is making noises about charging passengers to use the toilets and selling standing room.
+Realistic or not, it is keeping the Ryan Air name in front of the public.